flowdev/present-go/PITCHME.md

 +++?code=assets/testtable.md&lang=markdown&title=Table Driven Tests

+Source code is turning into this:

 givenInput || expectedOutput
 ---------- || -------------
 "input 1"  || "output 1"
 "input 2"  || "output 2"

+This can be used to generate test cases.

 ---